PLEASE NOTE THAT I WON’T BE DOING SCHOOL OR LIBRARY OR BOOKSHOP VISITS THROUGHOUT 2019. I’ll update this page when I’m back in action!

 WHAT YOU GET FROM A SCHOOL VISIT

-On a one-day visit, I can offer a combination of the workshops, assemblies and Q&As below, up to a maximum of four sessions if the schedule allows this - must include breaks in-between each session, and time to stop for lunch and the loo!
+On a one-day visit, I can offer a combination of the workshops, assemblies and Q&As below, up to a maximum of three sessions if the schedule allows this - must include breaks in-between each session, and time to stop for lunch and the loo!

 Macmillan Children's Books will provide a poster and reading copy of The Square Root of Summer for your library and can arrange for a local bookshop to sell copies for a signing.
 Or we can work with your school's system for students who are interested in buying a signed book.